The National Institute of Health

 It’s almost six weeks since the sudden death of my Sister.

 I went to Richmond for her funeral and quickly returned to San Francisco.

 For a few days, I was fine and resumed blogging.

 Then came grief, identity confusion, immobilizing depression, anxiety,

-People with chronic illnesses must learn to cope with the normal stress of everyday life while managing symptoms that range from chronic pain to chronic psychosis.
+People with chronic mental illnesses must learn to cope with the normal stress of everyday life while managing symptoms that range from chronic pain to chronic psychosis.

 Because I have DID I grieve on multiple levels of consciousness.